vishnuma909/vuets-boilerplate/src/components/Readme.md

 # component names
 1. Dashboard
-    # This file is structured by dividing files according to the extensions, to maintain code readability.
     # TODO: [explain why you are using this]
     # TODO: [what are the props that are passed to components][write None if no props are passed]
     # TODO: [expected result from component]